nokitoino/AINA_Q-A-INLPT-WS2023/DOCUMENTATION.md

 - pubmedbert (HuggingFace)[pubmedbert]

-We choose OpenAI Embedding as our embedding model, based on the evaluation tests performed which have been discussed in detail in the section XY.
+We choose OpenAI Embedding as our embedding model, based on the evaluation tests performed which have been discussed in detail in the section [6](#6-evaluation).
 To store the dense embeddings we use Chroma as our vector database.

 For the sparse retriever part, we choose BM25, which is an improved version of the TF-IDF (Term- Frequency-Inverse-Document-Frequency).
 We refer to the Evaluation section that justifies this specific setting.

-### 4.4 Contextual Compression with LLMExtractor
+### 5.4 Contextual Compression with LLMExtractor

-LangChain provides the LLMChainExtractor to easily implement contextual compression in our pipeline, see In section XY we compare the RAG without contextual compression against the RAG with contextual compression.
+LangChain provides the LLMChainExtractor to easily implement contextual compression in our pipeline, see In section [6](#6-evaluation) we compare the RAG without contextual compression against the RAG with contextual compression.

-### 4.5 Frontend with Streamlit
+### 5.5 Frontend with Streamlit

 - Rapid Prototyping & Ease of Use: Streamlit enables swift creation of a functional interface for experimentation, allowing us to focus on the core RAG functionality.
 - Dynamic Updates: Streamlit's reactive programming model updates the interface in response to queries, providing immediate feedback on the system's behavior under different conditions.